-From sweep and fishtail to statement-making monarch styles, wedding-dress trains are back in a major way.
+From sweep and fishtail to statement-making monarch styles, wedding dress trains are back in a major way.
 But is a wedding dress with a train right for you and your wedding day?
-There’s a lot of etiquette embedded in that extra fabric, so our experts are here to break it down and help you choose what’s right for you.
+There are a lot of factors that come into play when considering dress trains and styles.
+Everything from your dress's silhouette to the formality of the day to the venue setting, and even the photography mood you're looking to achieve, can play a part in the decision.
+With so much etiquette embedded in that extra fabric, we've consulted our experts to break it down and help you choose what’s right for you.

 What Is a Train?

 A train is an extra length of fabric that extends from the back of your wedding dress and trails behind you as you walk.
 It may be part of your skirt, could be a detachable piece or overlay that connects to your waist, or could be a Watteau style, which attaches at the shoulders like a cape.

 What Are Common Train Styles, and Why Should You Choose Them?

 Sweep: Around six inches longer than the rest of the skirt, a sweep train is a subtle way to add an accent to a wedding gown’s skirt.
 This style is a great choice for brides getting married outdoors and looks fabulous on trumpet or mermaid-style gowns.